An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

-After the first five steps, the graph contains only vertices with degree 3 and 4, and there is no dominating vertex.
-The novel part of our algorithm is the next three steps to deal with degree-3/4 vertices in the graph.
+where d(v) $> 4$.
+For the worst case where $d(v) = 5$, the branching factor of it is 1.6595.
+After the first six steps, the graph contains only vertices with degree 3 and 4, and there is no dominating vertex.
+The next three steps are used to deal with degree-3/4 vertices in the graph.
 For any degree-3 vertex $v$, there is at most one edge between its neighbors, otherwise there must be a dominating vertex in the neighbors of $v$, and Step 1 would be applied.
-We first consider a degree-3 vertex $v$ not contained in any triangle. \\
+We first consider a degree-3 vertex $v$ not contained in any triangle.

-\textbf{Step 6} (Degree-3 vertices not in any triangle). \textit{ If there is a degree-3 vertex $v$ such that there is no edge between its neighbors, then branch on $v$ with Rule (B1) to generate $d(v) + 1$ branches
+\textbf{Step 7} (Degree-3 vertices not in any triangle).
+If there is a degree-3 vertex $v$ such that there is no edge between its neighbors, then branch on $v$ with Rule (B1) to generate $d(v) + 1$ branches